Found letters of mineral rights ownership

 1 Like

-After research, I underdstood that online research was not an option, it must he done in person.
-Happy to know its not
+Thank you for replying.
+After research, I understood that online research was not an option; it must be done in person.
+Happy to know it’s not.

-SECTION 17-7S-3E Love County
+Section 17-7S-3E Love County

-Her name is Beverley Heinselman
+Her name is Beverley Heinselman.

-The best I can tell all of the wells in Section 17-7S-3E have been plugged.
+The best I can tell, all of the wells in Section 17-7S-3E have been plugged.
 The last record I find in the county clerk’s records for your mother is an Oil & Gas Lease she executed in June 2004.

 You might want to go ahead and get the mineral rights passed to the heirs through her probate.
 Never know when something will pop up again.